blurrycontour/zuul-gerrit/doc/source/howtos/installation.rst

     - **zuul-scheduler**: The main Zuul process.
 Handles receiving events, executing jobs, collecting results and posting reports.
       Coordinates the work of the other components.
-It also provides a gearman daemon which the other components use for coordination.

     - **zuul-merger**: Scale-out component that performs git merge operations.
 Zuul performs a large number of git operations in